Treats macular edema and uveitis. This medicine is a corticosteroid.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to dexamethasone, if you have an eye infection, or if you have advanced glaucoma.
+You should not receive this medicine if you have had an allergic reaction to dexamethasone or if you have an eye infection, eye lens problems (such as missing or ruptured lens), or advanced glaucoma.

 How to Use This Medicine